Cycling Calorie Calculator: Calories Burned Biking

 Example: 180 lb (81.6 kg) rider at MET 8.0 = (8.0 × 81.6 × 3.5) ÷ 200 = 11.42 cal/min = 685 cal/hr

 One MET represents approximately 3.5 mL of oxygen per kilogram of body weight per minute — the oxygen cost of sitting quietly at rest.
-Cycling at MET 8.0 requires 8× the energy of rest.
-The formula's accuracy degrades at very high intensities (MET >14) because oxygen consumption becomes non-linear — power meters are significantly more accurate at cycling's elite intensities.
+Cycling at MET 8.0 is modeled as 8× the energy cost of rest.
+MET estimates are best for planning; for riders with reliable power meters, measured work can be a better session-specific signal than speed alone.

 Stationary Bike and Spin Class Calorie Burn